LinkaMalmin/Hello-World/README.md

 # Hello-World
 my first repository tutorial
-Hi, my name is Linka
+Hi, my name is Linka.
+When does it do a carrier return?